 Women who experience recurrent miscarriage or repeated IVF failure often suffer from immunological or haematological disorders that affect early embryo implantation, because the immune system rejects the embryo; thyroiditis and lupus erytomatosus are common causes of immunological disorders.
 Also, abnormalities of the clotting system negatively affect the development and functioning of the early placenta.

 Laboratory investigations are able to pick up irregularities that benefit from pharmaceutical therapy.
 The most common therapies involve high-dose vitamins, heparin and cortisone.
 Sometimes additional treatment with immunoglobulins is necessary to help reduce the immunological reaction and thus the rejection of the early embryo.

-Achieving a pregnancy is influenced by multiple factors that include maternal age, individual problems and pathologies, as well as the Assisted Reproductive Therapy chosen.
-For women aged 20-35 years undergoing IVF with a transfer of three embryos, the pregnancy success rate is around 40%.
+Achieving a pregnancy is influenced by multiple factors that include maternal age, individual problems and pathologies, as well as the assisted reproductive therapy chosen.
+For women aged 20-35 years undergoing IVF and blastocyst transfer achieves a pregnancy rate of over 58%.